 Getting arrested for driving under the influence is a unique experience, and situational variations can make it that much more complicated.
-If you’ve recently been arrested for a DUI in Oregon, consulting with a DUI Defense Attorney can help prepare you for what’s coming next.
+If you’ve recently been arrested for driving under the influence of intoxicants (DUII) in Oregon, consulting with a DUI defense attorney can help prepare you for what’s coming next.

 If you are pulled over and an officer determines that you have been driving under the influence, they will arrest you and take you into custody.
-It’s important to remember that once you are in custody, you have a right to remain silent, and you have a right to legal counsel.
+It’s important to remember that once you are in police custody, you have a right to remain silent, and you have a right to legal counsel.
 If you already have a lawyer on retainer, now is a good time to call them.

-Arraignment Hearing for Being Charged with DUI
+Arraignment Hearing For Being Charged With DUII

 - If you plead guilty: You will be sentenced immediately.